Petite pies for picnics – with a chicken and apple filling

 - Roll out about two-thirds of the dough on a cook, floured surface.

-- Using a 100 cm/4” cookie cutter (or a small saucer of the same diameter) cut out about 12 rounds, and push them into the hollows of a non-stick muffin tin.
+- Using a 100 cm/4” cookie cutter (or a small saucer of the same diameter) cut out about 12 rounds, and push them into the hollows of a non-stick muffin (these individual pies need to be quite large – a lot of filling and less pastry) tin.

 - Fill them with the mixture in the frying pan, pressing down well, but leaving out any accumulating liquid.